tinyvision-ai-inc/pico-ice/Docs/source/software/sdk-c-api.rst

    This is the internal flash used by the RP2040 chip, not the flash used by the ICE40 FPGA.

+.. c:macro:: spi_fpga_flash

+   The flash peripheral instance that is connected to the FGPA's flash chip.

 .. c:macro:: PICO_BOOT_STAGE2_CHOOSE_W25Q080

    The pico-ice uses the same chip except with a larger size, and it also supports QSPI: